kermitt2/grobid_client_python/Readme.md

 > grobid_client --input ~/tmp/in2 --output ~/tmp/out processFulltextDocument
 ```

-This command will process all the PDF files present under the input directory recursively (files with extension `.pdf` only) with the `processFulltextDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.tei.xml`), using the default `10` concurrent workers.
+This command will process all the PDF files present under the input directory recursively (files with extension `.pdf` only) with the `processFulltextDocument` service of GROBID, and write the resulting XML TEI files under the output directory, reusing the file name with a different file extension (`.grobid.tei.xml`), using the default `10` concurrent workers.

 If `--output` is omitted, the resulting XML TEI documents will be produced alongside the PDF in the `--input` directory.